Dream vision: Visions in Old Russian literature

 The genre of visions was one of the typical genres of Old Russian literature, in addition, its individual elements could penetrate into the structure of other genres of Old Russian works.
 For example, Nikolai Prokofiev discovered the features of the genre of visions in stories, walks, lives, signs, and many other sources.

 The composition of the traditional Old Russian vision is as follows: the plot begins with a prayer that precedes psychophysiological states, which are accompanied by visions.
 Then the hero sees otherworldly forces, which, showing the visionary a "revelation", solve some question.
 The fear of the clairvoyant is described, after which the meaning of the "revelation" itself is revealed.
 In conclusion, these same forces call on the visionary to preach what he has seen.

 The nature of the images in the Old Russian visions is twofold: they can be both characters of Christian mythology, which do not need interpretation, and symbolic or allegorical images of living nature (going back to the Old Russian pagan beliefs).
 Exploring the genesis of visions, Nikolai Prokofiev raises them to the genre of dreams, very popular in ancient times.

 The heroes of the Old Russian epic are often gods, and this phenomenon is usually given in dreams.

 Some researchers conclude that the genre of visions gradually disappears from literature after the Peter the Great era.
-Russian Russian writer Alexander Pigin, who in his book "Visions of the Other World in Russian Handwritten books" cites a whole body of texts that indicate that the genre of visions in the Russian handwritten tradition does not die in the XIX—XX centuries, and also draws attention to the lack of knowledge of the genre.
+Russian writer Alexander Pigin, who in his book "Visions of the Other World in Russian Handwritten books" cites a whole body of texts that indicate that the genre of visions in the Russian handwritten tradition does not die in the XIX—XX centuries, and also draws attention to the lack of knowledge of the genre.
 Defining the subject of the Old Russian visions, he speaks of "small eschatology", that is, the doctrine of the posthumous fate of the human soul, and of "big eschatology" - the doctrine of the end of the world:

 The subject of the visions is "small" (or "private") eschatology, since all the interest in them is focused on the posthumous fate of the individual.

 Pigin points out that visions as a genre have their roots in archaic animistic beliefs, and ideas about the "other world" are found in all peoples.